What if I am liable to tax in two countries on the same income?

-If you are resident in two countries at the same time or are resident in a country that taxes your worldwide income, and you have income and gains from another (and that country taxes it on a ‘source’ basis) you may have to pay tax on the same income in both countries.
+If you are resident in two countries at the same time or are resident in a country that taxes your worldwide income, and you have income and gains from another (and that country taxes that income on the basis that it is sourced in that country) you may be liable to tax on the same income in both countries.
 This is known as ‘double taxation’.

-Another common situation when double taxation occurs is where an individual who is not resident in the UK but who has UK source income, remains tax resident in their home country.
+Another common situation when double taxation occurs is where an individual who is not resident in the UK but who has UK-sourced income and remains tax resident in their home country.

 Double taxation can also arise if you are resident in two countries at the same time.
 See our dual residence section for an example.